 - VAT Rate

-- Select Save and then choose New Ledger Account and fill the information like Category, overheads range, and code, display name, account, etc.
+- Select Save and then choose New Ledger Account and fill in the information like Category, overheads range, code, display name, account, etc.

 Record Receipts of the loan proceeds:

 Whenever you received the loan funds, the next step is to submit it into a bank account and then record the transaction in Sage 50 through receiving a money dialog window.